Trade with Auckland

 Hori Watene of Ngāti Tamaterā testified to the MacCormick Commission in 1935: ‘Where the carcass lie, the ravens will fly … That ugly carcass – gold, lay right in our midst … Why what a curse.’2

-At Coromandel, the site of the first gold discoveries in 1852, the Crown and Māori negotiated a gold agreement by which Māori landowners would receive payments based on the number of miners on the field.
+At Coromandel, the site of gold discoveries in 1852, the Crown and Māori negotiated an agreement through which Māori landowners would receive payments based on the number of miners on the field.

-Ngāti Tamaterā of Ōhinemuri, under their chief Te Hira Te Tuiri, resisted gold mining in their district, but in 1875 were forced to yield because their land had been used as security on credit.
+Ngāti Tamaterā of Ōhinemuri, under their chief Te Hira Te Tuiri, resisted gold mining in their district.
+In 1875 they were forced to yield because their land had been used as security on credit.

 After 1870 the Crown sought to buy the freehold of gold-bearing land, to achieve better control of goldfields.
-Māori found themselves pressured into selling land, rather than leasing it for gold-mining purposes, and lost the gold revenues.
+Māori found themselves pressured into selling land, rather than leasing it for gold-mining, and lost the gold revenues.